 Professor Michael Stevens, Chair of Governors, OA (1968)

-Mike qualified in medicine at the University of London and specialised in paediatrics.
-He worked in the UK and overseas before appointment as Professor of Paediatric Oncology at the University of Bristol.
+Mike qualified in medicine at the University of London, undertook much of his early postgraduate training in Oxford and specialised in paediatrics.
+He subsequently undertook research and clinical practice both overseas and in the UK before appointment as Professor of Paediatric Oncology at the University of Bristol.
 In addition to senior NHS and university responsibilities, he held academic and professional leadership positions nationally and internationally.
 Now retired, he remains an Emeritus Professor.
-He was President of the OA Club 2011-14, became a governor in 2014 and was appointed Chair in January 2018.
+He became a governor in 2014 and was appointed Chair in January 2018.
 He and his wife Sue now live near Oxford and have three grown-up children and five grandchildren.
-He can be contacted at the school via email@example.com.
+He can be contacted at the school via [email protected].

 After an education at the Dragon, Sedbergh School and Magdalen College, Oxford, Robbie qualified as a Chartered Accountant.
 He has spent his career working in finance and has had senior positions in companies including Vodafone, Terra Firma, Odeon & UCI Cinemas and Four Seasons Health Care.
 He is currently a senior adviser to the Canadian pension fund OMERS and a director of Associated British Ports.
 Robbie has lived in Abingdon for over 20 years.
 His three children were all educated locally.
 A keen sportsman, he enjoys tennis, golf and skiing.